 - Sit straight with a straight spine on the ground and curve your knees by getting your feet as near as feasible.

 - Grab your feet strongly with your hands.

 - Take deep breathes and while breathing out press the knees and thighs down toward the ground.

-Exercising Yoga can help you to develop the mind and body; however, it is not an alternate for medicine.
+Exercising Yoga can help you to develop the mind and body; however, it is not an alternative for medicine.
 It is important to be trained and perform yoga beneath the supervision of a skilled Yoga instructor.
 If you are taking any medicine then you should consult your doctor and a Yoga teacher before going to practice yoga.